 How it works (in 1 minute)

-• Do not assume that the weather in one single place represents the whole island.
+- Do not assume that the weather in one single spot represents the whole island.

-• On Santa Maria, it makes sense to separate the reading between the lower west and Vila do Porto, the south and its light-sand beaches, the center and higher ground, the greener northeast, and the more rugged southeast.
+- On Santa Maria, it makes sense to separate the reading between the lower west and Vila do Porto, the south and lighter beaches, the center and higher ground, the greener northeast, and the more rugged southeast.

-• When the center and the higher ground are more closed in, that does not mean the day is lost.
+- When the center and higher ground are more closed in, that does not mean the day is lost.

-• With a car, you can adapt the day plan and move to the part of the island with better conditions.
+- With a car, you can adapt your day plan and move to the part of the island with better conditions.

 To better understand the weather, it makes more sense to think of Santa Maria in terms of zones rather than as a single block.